godotengine/godot-docs/classes/class_dtlsserver.rst

 - :ref:`Error<enum_@GlobalScope_Error>` **setup** **(** :ref:`CryptoKey<class_CryptoKey>` key, :ref:`X509Certificate<class_X509Certificate>` certificate, :ref:`X509Certificate<class_X509Certificate>` chain=null **)**

-Setup the DTLS server to use the given ``private_key`` and provide the given ``certificate`` to clients.
+Setup the DTLS server to use the given ``key`` and provide the given ``certificate`` to clients.
 You can pass the optional ``chain`` parameter to provide additional CA chain information along with the certificate.

 ----